Cellulitis: How Can We Reduce Hospitalisation Rates?

 What Causes Cellulitis?

-Cellulitis occurs when bacteria enter the body and spread to the subcutaneous tissue, generally through a break in the skin caused by inflammation or damage (Better Health Channel 2020).
+Cellulitis occurs when bacteria enter the body and spread to the subcutaneous tissue, generally through a break in the skin caused by inflammation or damage (Better Health Channel 2023).

-Skin areas that are prone to cellulitis infection include:
+Skin areas prone to cellulitis infection include:

 • Insect or animal bites